 "I know that blood's thicker than water, I just don't know if blood's thicker than blood."

 Paris is a coming of age drama set against the rural backdrop of Paris, Ontario in 2006.
 With their first summer after high school out of the way, best friends HARRY and ABE spend their days working at the only carwash in town and putting together their ticket out of the mundane, an old beat-up pickup truck.
-Living with his single mother EMILIA, who struggles with alcoholism and a warped view of religiosity, Harry is quiet, protective, and impressionable.
+Living with his single mother EMILIA, who hones a warped view of religiosity, Harry is quiet, protective, and impressionable.

 Harry’s loyalty to his only friend is quickly tested when Abe commits involuntary manslaughter.
 Deciding to keep it a secret, Harry feels pressure to be like a father as he steps into his own skin to care for those closest to him.
 The pressure only increases over time as Abe begins showing signs of darkness and Emilia - sensing Harry’s distance and afraid that Harry will leave her - looks for Harry to step in as the man of the house and partner to Emilia.

 Abe begins spending romantic time with his victim’s sister, BREANNE.
 Both jealous and morally conflicted, Harry tries to divide the two without burning what’s left of his relationship with Abe.